uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Acknowledgements

 We thank AWS, Lambda Labs for providing us with the main testbeds.
-We especially thank Ion Stoica and Costin Raiciu for their discussions and feedbacks.
+We especially thank Kaichao You, Zhen Huang, Zhenyu Gu, Costin Raiciu, Ion Stoica for their discussions and feedbacks.
 This research is supported by gifts from Accenture, AMD, Anyscale, AWS, Broadcom, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP.